giantswarm/docs/src/content/tutorials/app-platform/configuring-default-apps/index.md

 linkTitle: Customizing default apps
 title: Customizing default apps
 description: How to customize preinstalled apps configuration using configmaps or secrets.
-weight: 40
+weight: 50
 menu:
   principal:
     parent: tutorials-app-platform
     identifier: tutorials-app-platform-app-default-apps
 owner:
   - https://github.com/orgs/giantswarm/teams/team-phoenix
-aliases:
-  - /getting-started/app-platform/configuring-default-apps
-  - /developer-platform/app-platform/configuring-default-apps
-  - /app-platform/configuring-default-apps
 user_questions:
   - How can I customize preinstalled apps configuration?
   - How can I customize default apps configuration?
-last_review_date: 2024-09-30
+last_review_date: 2024-10-21
 ---

-## Overview

-Every cluster has a set of apps that are installed automatically at cluster creation time.
+In a Giant Swarm platform, every cluster has a set of apps that are installed automatically at creation time.
 This set of apps is defined in the [cluster app](https://github.com/giantswarm/cluster) and the list includes important applications that are mandatory to make the cluster work correct.
-Example of these apps are `coredns` and `cilium`.
+Example of these apps are `coredns` or `cilium`.

 Normally it's advisable to stick to the default values for the configuration of those apps.
 Sometimes, though, some level of customization is needed.
 This page explains how to customize the configuration of such apps.

 ## Find out what configuration can be changed

-Customizing the app's configuration means providing overrides to the helm chart's default values for that app.
+Customizing the app's configuration means providing overrides to the `Helm` chart's default values for that app.

 In order to find out what options you can customize for each app, you can refer to the app's default values file in the GitHub repository.